-To avoid potential liability associated with the purchase of contaminated properties, the purchaser must perform "all appropriate inquires" (AAI) prior to obtaining any contaminated properties as required under Section 101(35)(B)(ii) and (iii) of the CERCLA regulations (40 CFR 312).
 If the inquiry and subsequent site investigation identifies actual soil and/or groundwater contamination, the purchaser may pursue a "private right of action" with past or current owners of the property.
 A private right of action is a legal claim authorized by MTCA (RCW 70.105D.080) under which a person may recover costs of remedial action from other persons liable under the Act provided that a cleanup is "substantially equivalent" to a cleanup performed or supervised by Ecology.
 If the source of contamination is on an adjacent property, the persons liable for the adjacent contamination could be responsible for costs associated with cleanup of a site and costs to repair damages to natural resources.

-WSDOT also uses property appraisals performed by the WSDOT Real Estate Services Office as described in the Right of Way Manual M 26-01.
+WSDOT also uses property appraisals performed by the WSDOT Real Estate Services Office (RESO) as described in the Right of Way Manual M 26-01.
 Chapter 4 of the manual instructs appraisers to document potential HazMat issues on parcels such as odd soil odors or colors, the presence of tanks or drums, and suspected asbestos containing materials.
 If observed, the manual provides directions on how to proceed with the appraisal.

-WSDOT avoids acquiring contaminated property whenever possible.
-When WSDOT must acquire contaminated property, Real Estate staff follow the steps outlined in Right of Way Manual M 26-01 Chapter 6 to identify and mitigate risk as much as possible.
+If acquiring contaminated properites, WSDOT RESO staff follows the steps outlined in Right of Way Manual M 26-01 Chapter 6 to identify and mitigate risk as much as possible.
 Actions may include, but are not limited to, valuing the property as clean and holding funds in escrow for cleanup, including an indemnification clause, or a creating a Prospective Purchaser Agreement.
-Once the purchase of a contaminated property is complete, the Real Estate Services Office is required to report the information to the Environmental Services Office (ESO).
+Once the purchase of a contaminated property is complete, the RESO is required to report the information to the Environmental Services Office (ESO).
 ESO tracks contaminated properties that WSDOT owns, and their associated cleanup liability, and uses the information to report to the Washington State Office of Financial Management.
 This reporting is required by the Governmental Accounting Standards Board (GASB) Statement 49, Accounting and Financial Reporting for Pollution Remediation Obligations.